 If I wake up with low blood sugars I feel grumpy for a few hours.
 Waking up shaky and sweaty is a rubbish way to start the day.
-Sometimes I’ll treat my hypo and have breakfast but then end up too high and need to spend a few hours sorting it out.
-By midday I’m exhausted.
+Sometimes I’ll treat my hypo and have breakfast but then end up too high and need to spend a few hours sorting it out which means by midday I’m exhausted.

 All my lectures are recorded and I can access these without having to give a reason.
 My lecturers are also really supportive and are available outside of lectures if I need to chat or catch up.

 Like most students, I started with good intentions when it came to preparing meals, but everyone slips up.
 I found that the worst food for me was super noodles.
 They may be convenient but are really fast-acting carbohydrate and would mess up my blood sugar much more than expected.